MADE-Apps/legerity/docs/Windows/WindowsControlWrappers.md

 ## Windows Community Toolkit Controls

-These UWP control wrappers are designed to be used with controls from the [Windows Community Toolkit](https://github.com/windows-toolkit/WindowsCommunityToolkit) suite.
+These Windows control wrappers are designed to be used with controls from the [Windows Community Toolkit](https://github.com/windows-toolkit/WindowsCommunityToolkit) suite.

 - [BladeView](../../src/Legerity.WCT/BladeView.cs)
 - [BladeViewItem](../../src/Legerity.WCT/BladeViewItem.cs)